tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 A junior at [University of Southern California](https://www.usc.edu/).
 Double major in Applied and Computational Mathematics (AMCM) and Computer Engineering and Computer Science (CECS).
 Plan to pursue a Ph.D. after graduation, then become a professor because I enjoy doing research and teaching.
-Broadly interested in robotics and artifical intelligence, with special interests in UAV control, safety analysis of robotic systems, and machine learning.
+Broadly interested in robotics and artifical intelligence, with special interests in control, safety analysis, and machine learning.

 Hobbies: watch NBA, play basketball, fly FPV drones (unfortunately, a terrible pilot and once crashed my drone into a tree), learn different languages, philosophy